 - 1/4 cup chili sauce

-Simple Russian Dressing: stir mayo, sweet pickle relish and chili sauce.
+Frist, make the Simple Russian Dressing: stir mayo, sweet pickle relish and chili sauce.

-On a hot griddle on med/high heat, warm up the sauerkraut and pastrami. griddle.
+Next, on a hot griddle on med/high heat, warm up the sauerkraut and pastrami. griddle.

-Butter one side of each piece of bread and put them butter side down on the grill.
+Then, butter one side of each piece of bread and put them butter side down on the grill.

-Put one slice of Swiss Cheese on each of the bread slices.
+Next, put one slice of Swiss Cheese on each of the bread slices.

-Put the heated meat two pieces of bread and half of the sauerkraut on the other slices of bread.
+Then, put the heated meat two pieces of bread and half of the sauerkraut on the other slices of bread.

-Drizzle with Simple Russian Dressing on one side or add after you take it off the grill if you don't want warm dressing.
+Next, drizzle with Simple Russian Dressing on one side or add after you take it off the grill if you don't want warm dressing.

-Using two spatulas, place meat side on top of the sauerkraut side and continue to grill a couple more minutes.
+Then, using two spatulas, place meat side on top of the sauerkraut side and continue to grill a couple more minutes.
 Remove and put on a plate.
 Serve with potato chips and/or a pickle.

 You may use bottled Russian or Thousand Island Dressing